kaizen-ai/kaizenflow/my_hbase/ReadMe.md

 **Purpose Of This File**
 ---------------------------

   This repository seeks to show the advantages of using Secondary Indexing in HBase.
+In Kaizenflow, this is under the branch SorrTask800.

   Hbase is a columnar database that utilizes Hadoop as the foundation.
 However, for simplicity, this installation will not be deploying Hadoop clusters, and thus we will have Hbase manage Zookeeper.